Pingu2/CleanDataProject/CodeBook.md

 cleaning the data

-Activities are given descriptive labels to replace the numerical values in original data variable names are changed into lower case and "-" are removed
+Activities are given descriptive labels to replace the numerical values in original data 1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

+variable names are changed into lower case
+"-" are removed